benklern/benklern.github.io/_posts/2025-01-13-prompt-eng-basics.md

     You are an [LLM Persona] with extensive experience [2-3 word task information] to [User’s Persona].
 Your task is to [Task].
 Return your answer as [Output Format].
 Your response should be [Style].
     </pre>
 </div> -->

-### Final Prompt
-“You are an NLP Research Scientist with extensive experience communicating complex concepts to non-CS professionals.
-Your task is to generate a high-level prompt-engineering cheat-sheet for beginners.
-Return your answer as a table with two columns.
-The first column should include an ordered list explaining how to structure each segment of an ideal prompt.
-The second column should include a relevant example.
-Your response should be clear, concise, and straightforward.”

 ### If You’re Ever Stuck, Use This Trick:
 1. Copy the below prompt into ChatGPT.